Botsmarksblocket/html_exercises/README.md

-#Some small projects for learning HTML
+#Some small projects for learning HTML, CSS and javascript.